F-Fidelity: A Robust Framework for Faithfulness Evaluation of Explainable AI: Robust Fidelity via fine-tuning and stochastic removal

 As discussed in the previous section, a significant limitation of prior explanation evaluation metrics is the loss in accuracy due to the OOD nature of the modified inputs generated by the application of removal strategies.
 For instance, the probability difference $P(Y = f(\mathbf{X}))- P(Y =f(\mathbf{X}- \mathbf{X}\odot \mathbf{M})) $ may be large, even for low-quality explanations.
-This occurs because the modified input $\mathbf{X}- \mathbf{X}\odot \mathbf{M}$ is OOD for the trained classifier $f(\cdot)$,despite $P_{Y|\mathbf{X}}$ and $P_{Y|\mathbf{X}-\mathbf{X}\odot \mathbf{M}}$ being close to each other.
+This occurs because the modified input $\mathbf{X}- \mathbf{X}\odot \mathbf{M}$ is OOD for the trained classifier $f(\cdot)$, despite $P_{Y|\mathbf{X}}$ and $P_{Y|\mathbf{X}-\mathbf{X}\odot \mathbf{M}}$ being close to each other.
 Consequently, this yields a high $Fid^+$ score despite the explanation's low quality with respect to the theoretically justified total variation metric.
 For example, in the empirical evaluations provided in the next sections, we demonstrate that the Fid measure sometimes assigns better evaluations to completely random explainers than to those whose outputs align with ground-truth explanations.

-A partial solution in the graph domain addresses this issue by removing only an $\alpha^+$ fraction of the explanation subgraph and $\alpha^-$ fraction of the non-explanation subgraphs~\citep{zheng2023towards}.
+A partial solution in the graph domain addresses this issue by removing only an $\alpha^+$ fraction of the explanation subgraph and $\alpha^-$ fraction of the non-explanation subgraphs~\citep{zheng2024towards}.
 However, we argue that two issues degrade the evaluation quality of the RFid metric.
-First, if the original explanation size $\mathbf{M}$ is large (small), then removing an $\alpha^+$ ($\alpha^-$) of the explanation (non-explanation) part of the input, this would still yield OOD inputs.
-Second, the classifier may lack robustness and produce unreliable outputs even when the input is only slightly perturbed.
+First, the classifier may lack robustness and produce unreliable outputs even when the input is only slightly perturbed.
+Second, if the original explanation size is large (small), then removing an $\alpha^+$ ($\alpha^-$) of the explanation (non-explanation) part of the input, this would still yield OOD inputs.

-To address the first issue, we modify the RFid metric so that the size of the removed part of the input is upper-bounded by a constant fraction of the entire input, rather than a fraction of the explanation, which can vary depending on the learning task.
-That is, for a fixed $\beta \in [0,1]$, and RFid parameters $\alpha^+_{orig},\alpha^-_{orig}\in [0,1]$, we set the upper-bounded RFid parameters as

-so that the sampling functions $\xi^+$ and $\xi^-$ do not remove more than at most $\beta td$ elements of the input.
+In this work, we introduce a simple yet effective framework, {\ffid}, for robust evaluation of XAI methods.
+Our strategy can be summarized as \textbf{fine-tuning and stochastic removal}.
+Specifically, we first fine-tune the model with randomly masked inputs to improve its robustness to perturbation.
+Then employ a controlled stochastic removal process that ensures the perturbed inputs remain within the distribution seen during fine-tuning.